abisfong/obsidian_vault/work/companies/azibo/stories/47964 - Consolidate transfer and transaction table UI.md

 - [ ] Add `Date range` filter to transfers table
 - [ ] Add ability to increase size of filter on screen size > tablet
 - [ ] Increase size of `Search` filter
-- [ ] Implement use of `transactionDisplayType` mentioned [here](https://zibo-workspace.slack.com/archives/D03G7BFBQK1/p1724706768022369)
+- [x] Implement use of `transactionDisplayType` mentioned [here](https://zibo-workspace.slack.com/archives/D03G7BFBQK1/p1724706768022369)
-- [ ] Change check deposit color to peach
+- [ ] Change check deposit item color on hover to peach
 - [ ] Make these changes in accounts page only by duplicating code and maintaining old code in bookkeeping page and outgoing payments
 - [x] Remove selection checkboxes